Gamification in UX: How to Boost User Engagement

 Now that we know what gamification is, let’s explore why it’s worth the effort in the first place.

 First and foremost, gamification significantly boosts retention, stickiness and engagement.
+All these metrics are crucial for enhancing engagement within a product or service.

 Secondly, it serves as a powerful differentiator in crowded markets.
 Here’s why: when new markets emerge, they usually need time to mature.
 For example, early users of large language models (LLMs) like ChatGPT didn’t expect a stellar user experience.
 But as competition grew, so did expectations.